rheslip/PyDSA/README.md

+Updated version using Python 3.9 and latest PyVisa and NumPy The code is updated for more with more function and robust interaction with the scope.

 Spectrum Analyzer for the Rigol DS1000 series digital scopes

 RF Spectrum Analyzer in Python.
 This is a modified version of PA2OHH's audio spectrum analyzer: